ferrocene/ferrocene/src/glossary.rst

 :dp:`fls_g35gn7n88acp`
-A :dt:`while let loop expression` is a :t:`loop expression` that continues to evaluate its :t:`block expression` as long as its :t:`subject let expression` yields a :t:`value` that can be matched against its :t:`pattern`.
+A :dt:`while let loop expression` is a :t:`loop expression` that continues to evaluate its :t:`loop body` as long as its :t:`subject let expression` yields a :t:`value` that can be matched against its :t:`pattern`.

 :dp:`fls_q3jcb4nodqba`
 See :s:`WhileLetLoopExpression`.